19 Gore Road

 I completed my postgraduate MA over two years on a full time basis, the course incorporated one hundred hours of clinical practice with accompanied supervision and personal therapy.

-My clinical experience in Play therapy incorporates working within a school, a busy social services department and a community city "care farm" During which I worked with children struggling with a spectrum of support needs including: adoption, fostered autism, learning disabilities, bells palsy, gender dysmorphia, severe anxiety, identity and low self esteem issues, ambivalent and avoidant attachments styles, post traumatic stress, Issues associated with abuse, neglect, parental mental health and/or substance misuse, cultural identity issues of second generation immigrant children and classed with Special Educational Needs.
+My clinical experience in Play therapy incorporates working within a school, a busy social services department and a community city "care farm" During which I worked with children struggling with a spectrum of support needs including: divorce, adoption, fostered autism, learning disabilities, bells palsy, gender dysmorphia, severe anxiety, identity and low self esteem issues, ambivalent and avoidant attachments styles, post traumatic stress, Issues associated with abuse, neglect, parental mental health and/or substance misuse, cultural identity issues of second generation immigrant children and classed with Special Educational Needs.
 I specialise in autism and attachment issues and am pursuing further training in animal assisted play therapy

 My child centred approach is humanistic incorporating attachment and child development theories.
 I believe Play therapy provides children with the tools to communicate and process worries and negative experiences and within the therapeutic relationship helps make this communicate feel safe as it is heard in an accepting and containing environment.
 This helps children manage their behavioural and emotional incongruence providing an early intervention to long term emotional and behavioural issues.